matantsu/wix/README.md

 To instantly view changes in the browser while developing:

 * Run `npm run dev` in a terminal.
-This will start both `webpack` in watch mode and `http-server`.
+This will start both `webpack` in watch mode and `local-http-server`.
 Hint: Visual Studio Code contains a built-in terminal.